The Ultimate Guide to SEO for E-commerce Websites

 3. Make Sure Your Site Is User Friendly

 However, it’s not just about making a website look good; it’s about making it work well.
-UX includes everything from navigation, ease of use, and the overall “feel” of the website.
+UX includes everything from:

-You may not think that UX affects SEO, but the kind of experience you provide for users can have a direct correlation with how well you rank.
+You may not think UX affects SEO, but the experience you provide for users can directly correlate with how well you rank.
+Further, UX is a ranking factor.
+Just ask Google:

-This includes Core Web Vitals, a set of factors Google uses to grade a page’s user experience.
-Google measures your site’s user experience in three primary areas:
+UX includes Core Web Vitals, a set of factors Google uses to grade a page’s user experience.
+It considers the factors pictured below.

 From a site owner’s perspective, there are several things you can do to improve your Core Web Vitals: